Aldana4462/app/README.md

 Open `index.html` in a web browser.
 The layout adjusts for mobile and desktop screens.
 Use the arrow buttons or the left/right arrow keys to choose a different image layer.
 Press the plus and minus buttons to zoom the currently selected image.
 The layer panel lists each layer and highlights the one that is selected.
 When you first open the page the panel is empty, and it will display items only after you upload an image or add text.
 You can reorder visible layers by dragging them in the list.
-Each layer entry also includes buttons to rename the layer, remove it or toggle its visibility. canvas.
-Additional alignment buttons let you line up the selected layers to the left, right, top, bottom or center just like in Adobe apps, and you can distribute them evenly horizontally or vertically.
+Each layer entry also includes buttons to rename the layer, remove it or toggle its visibility.
+Use <kbd>Ctrl</kbd> or <kbd>Cmd</kbd> click to select multiple layers.
+Once two or more layers are selected the alignment icons let you line them up to the left, right, top, bottom or center just like in design tools.
+You can also distribute them evenly either horizontally or vertically.